lvwangbeta/Poplar/readme.md

 ## Server Configue

-edit `/backend/PoplarServer/src/main/resources/spring/property.properties` to configue domain and database
+Make sure you have installed `MySQL` and `Redis`, edit `/backend/PoplarServer/src/main/resources/spring/property.properties` to configue domain and database.
+You can init database using `/Poplar/backend/PoplarServer/doc/osf.sql`

 	#domain
 	domain.name=localhost